antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     choose “View a gene” at “type of analysis”.
 In field 4: type “MYCN” and click ‘next’.
 2. Leave all the settings at their default and click ‘next’.
-You have now arrived at the “One Gene View”.
+You have now arrived at the “View a Gene”.
 In this part of the tutorial the main focus is the evaluation of the reporters designed by manufactures such as Affymetrix represented in the R2 Genome browser.
 To a lesser extent gene expression profiles will be looked at as well.
-    When you slide down on the “One gene view” page of the MYCN expression, you encounter the “Probeset verification” table.
-The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial on One Gene View).
+    When you slide down on the “View a Gene” page of the MYCN expression, you encounter the “Probeset verification” table.
+The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial on View a Gene).
 Click on the “R2 Tview” link of the upper probeset and the embedded R2 genome browser will open in a new screen.
 The genome browser shows the genomic span where the MYCN gene is located together with the 5 MYCN probesets mapped to their